 In a revelation to the goings-on in 2019, heavyweight Jarrell Miller now says his positive drug tests did not come from steroid abuse as first confirmed.

-Back in early last year, Miller admitted to taking at least three banned substances and was subsequently thrown out of a world title clash with Anthony Joshua.
+Early last year, Miller admitted to taking at least three banned substances and was subsequently thrown out of a world title clash with Anthony Joshua.

 But Miller has since gone on the defensive in an attempt to clear his name.
 ‘Big Baby’ is giving a new version of events.